Krishnakanth172/Quantum-Computing-Simulator-For-Molecular-Modeling-/README.md

 Output
 Accuracy & Results:
-The quantum simulation will output the probabilities of different quantum states.
+The quantum simulation will show the probabilities of different types of quantum states.
-You will also receive a visual representation of the molecular structure and quantum states.
+There will be a graphical description of the molecular structure with respect to the quantum states.

-Sample Prediction:
+Demonstration of Prediction:
-The simulator will display the most probable quantum state configuration of the molecule.
+Output from the simulator
+Configuration of the quantum state will be shown with maximum likelihood.

-Results Visualization
+Visualization of Results

-During the simulation:
+At the time of run
-A plot of the quantum state probabilities is generated, showing the likelihood of each quantum state.
+A plot for a probability of quantum states shows the probability of every individual quantum state.
-A molecular visualization representing the simulated molecular structure is provided.
+Molecular view of the simulated molecular structure.